Does stress affect my immune system?

 - improving your body’s ability to defend itself

-And when it comes to taking care of your mental wellbeing, take some time to practise relaxation and reducing stress as much as you can.
+And remember to look after your mental wellbeing.
+Take some time to practise relaxation and reducing stress as much as you can.